-EOS.IO and the Evolution of Free, Open-Source Public Blockchain Governance
+EOS.IO and Future of Public Blockchain Governance

 Governance problems in some of today’s most-recognized public blockchains.